Biomedical-Electronics/masb-pot-s-blaugrana/REPORT_EN.md

 <img align="left" src="https://img.shields.io/badge/Entorno de desarrollo-STM32CubeIDE-blue">

 This project has been developed in the subject of **Microcontrollers for Biomedical Applications and Systems**, from the Biomedical Engineering Degree at the University of Barcelona (UB).
-It has been carried out by the **BlauGrana** group, formed by Julia meca (left) and Raimon Casamitjana (right), and with the help of our professor Albert Álvarez, to whom we are very grateful. :yum:
+It has been carried out by the **BlauGrana** group, formed by Julia Meca (left) and Raimon Casamitjana (right), and with the help of our professor Albert Álvarez, to whom we are very grateful. :yum:

 <p align="center">
    <img src="assets/imgs/julia.jpg" alt="Julia" width="250" />